(From The Fall of Babylon and The Final Antichrist: 2023, by Michael D. Fortner)

-The metal lid represents the thin metal covering that makes up the body of the statue, which is made of 310 sheets of copper, molded into the shape of a woman.
+The metal lid represents the thin metal covering that makes up the outer body of the statue; 310 sheets of copper, molded into the shape of a woman.
 Even the type of metal is significant; the lid is said to be made of lead, which is a soft metal.
-The metal of the statue, copper, is also a soft metal, though not as soft as lead, but a lot softer than iron.
+The metal of the statue, copper, is also a soft metal; though not as soft as lead, but a lot softer than iron.

 The question has been asked, then why did it not say, copper?
 For the same reason it did not say “I saw a great statue.”
 Dreams and visions do not give direct information, but 99% indirect information, which requires interpretation.

 In the final construction as it now stands, there is metal weaving inside the statue, similar to basket weaving.
-(See photo below; there is a video on my youtube channel, Truth Finder.)
+(See photo below; there is also a video on my YT channel, Trumpet Press.)

 Thin metal bands that form a loose weave all through the statue on the inside of the copper sheets.
 These bands hold the copper sheets together and hold them to a metal framework.

 But, you may say that is not exactly like a basket because you cannot pick it up and carry it around.
 It is not meant to be the size of a basket, because a woman cannot fit into such a basket.
 It is not exactly like a basket because the weave is loose, but when interpreting symbolism, it does not have to be exact, just close.
 The last part of the passage even describes the pedestal of the statue, and the ESV is more literal on these verses:

 Then I said to the angel who talked with me, “Where are they taking the basket?”
 11 He said to me, “To the land of Shinar, to build a house for it.
 And when this is prepared, they will set the basket down there on its base.”
 (5:10-11) (ESV)